• Target level of study

 Presentation

-The Master (STPE) of the University of Montpellier offers a two-year training in the fields of Earth Sciences focused on geodynamics, characterization, exploration and sustainable management of geological resources, geological hazards, coastal and littoral environment.
-The Master prepares students for a wide range of jobs that target industry, private and public organizations, or academic research, thanks to :
+The Master's degree (STPE) at the University of Montpellier offers a two-year course in the fields of Earth sciences focused on geodynamics, characterization, exploration and sustainable management of geological resources, geological hazards, coastal and coastal environments.
+The master's degree prepares students for a wide range of professions that target industry, private and public organizations, or academic research, thanks to:

 • the development of fundamental and applied knowledge and skills in Earth dynamics, geological processes and interactions with the environment;

-• to training at the executive/engineer (bac +5) and researcher level.
+• training at the level of executive/engineer (bac +5) and researcher.

-The Master STPE is developed for autonomous and motivated students with an interest in field and laboratory studies as well as in analytical and numerical tools used in modern Earth and environmental sciences.
-The program is strongly supported by the expertise of the research teams of the Geosciences laboratory of the University of Montpellier as well as by a large network of professional experts from partner industries and organizations.
+The STPE Master's degree is developed for autonomous and motivated students, with an interest in field and laboratory studies as well as analytical and numerical tools used in modern Earth and environmental sciences.
+The program is strongly supported by the expertise of the research teams of the Geosciences laboratory of the University of Montpellier as well as by a large network of professional experts from industries and partner organizations.

 Read more